 - Nehane (涅槃会): rites performed on 15 February in commemoration of the Buddha’s death and entry into parinirvana or complete extinction.

 - Higane (彼岸会): rites conducted on the three days before and after the spring and autumn equinoxes, amounting to approximately one week each.
 The original purpose was attaining the Way of the Buddha;

 The word higan means the other shore or the Pure Land, and the recitation of the nembutsu and pilgrimages were major features.
 Activities on Higan today, however, tend to centre on visits to the graves of departed family members to conduct memorial services.
 Shushoe and Higan’e are Buddhist rites unique to Japan.

-- Shaka Kotane or Busshoe (仏生会, Buddha’s birthday), also known as Kambutsue (灌仏会, a rite of bathing the Buddha) and popularly as Hana Matsuri (Flower Festival): the main practice of this occasion (April 8) consists in sprinkling a figure of the infant Buddha with sweet tea.
+- Shaka Kotane or Busshoe (仏生会, Buddha’s birthday), also known as Kambutsue (灌仏会, a rite of bathing the Buddha) and popularly as Hana Matsuri (Flower Festival): the primary practice of this occasion (8 April) consists in sprinkling a figure of the infant Buddha with sweet tea.

-- Urabone (盂蘭盆会, Sanskrit: Ullambana), conducted July 13-16 (August 15-16 in some localities ocalities): the souls of deceased family members are believed to return to the home during this period, and family members perform rites to greet them.
+- Urabone (盂蘭盆会, Sanskrit: Ullambana), conducted 13-16 July (15-16 August in some localities): the souls of deceased family members are believed to return to the home during this period, and family members perform rites to greet them.
 It is also known as Obon (お盆) or just Bon (盆) festival.